-A comprehensive masterplan must be submitted to accompany any planning application relating to this site, that informs the mix of uses, layout, scale, design and phasing of the proposed development.
-The masterplan should be based on a strong understanding of the characteristics of the site, and its surrounds and adopt the Healthy New Town approach to site design.
-To ensure that a cohesive development is delivered at Skerningham, the Council will only approve planning applications that adhere with the masterplan and deliver the necessary local and strategic infrastructure to support the development.
+A comprehensive masterplan including an infrastructure phasing plan shall be prepared in consultation with the community prior to the submission of any planning application relating to this site, that informs the mix of uses, layout, scale, design, provision of local and strategic infrastructure including social and community facilities and phasing of the proposed development.
+The masterplan shall be led by the applicant(s) and should be based on the design approach and principles established in the Council's Design Code, a strong understanding of the characteristics of the site and its surrounds and incorporate the key principles for the development as set out in points a to i below.
+To ensure that a cohesive development is delivered at Skerningham, the Council will only approve planning applications that adhere with the comprehensive masterplan and the Council's design code and deliver the necessary local and strategic infrastructure including social and community facilities at the appropriate phase of the development identified in the infrastructure phasing plan to support the coordinated provision of infrastructure and housing development.